swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 }
 ```

 You can launch a debugging session via the Debug view in VS Code.

-Select the
+1. Select the launch configuration you wish to debug
-launch configuration you wish to debug and then click on the green play button
+2. Click on the green play button to lauch a debugging session.
-to launch it.

 The executable will be launched and you can set breakpoints in
 your Swift code that will be hit as code executes.

 The screenshot below shows an example of debugging a Hello World program.
 It